Oslandia/workshop-3d-itowns/0_Data/1_Buildings.md

 ## Preparing the database

 We need to create a new table for the buildings.
+In the database:

-`psql pc_montreal -c "CREATE TABLE yourschema.montreal(gid SERIAL PRIMARY KEY, geom GEOMETRY('POLYHEDRALSURFACEZ', 2950))"`
+`CREATE TABLE yourschema.montreal(gid SERIAL PRIMARY KEY, geom GEOMETRY('POLYHEDRALSURFACEZ', 2950));`

 ## Importing the data